serokell/blog-posts/typescript-for-haskellers/article.md

 };
 ```

-Let's now show how it works on practice.
+Let's see how it works in practice.
 We implement a new `Collection` instance with `Set`.
 And then write a generic function `f` over `Collection`.
 The last thing you need to do is to pass the implementation as a function argument.